Federal Money Laundering and Structuring Defense Attorneys

 Money laundering is an offense in which people try to “clean” money obtained from illegal activities so that law enforcement cannot trace the illegal money to them.
 The similar offense of money structuring involves breaking large financial transactions in many smaller transactions to avoid federal reporting requirements.
 In both cases, the act at issue attempts to circumvent federal laws that allow the government to track financial transactions and the source of income.
 Both offenses can result in significant legal penalties, including significant fines, asset forfeiture, restitution, and jail time.
 Consequently, if you are facing allegations of either money laundering or structuring, it is extremely important to retain legal counsel as soon as possible.

-Contact our federal criminal defense attorneys today to schedule a free consultation by calling Duffy Law, LLC at (203) 946-2000.
+Contact our federal criminal defense attorneys today to schedule a consultation by calling Duffy Law, LLC at (203) 946-2000.

 Common examples of money laundering and structuring schemes